JohnNooney/SOLID/README.md

 This project demonstrates the SOLID principles through simple C# programs

 ## Project Structure
 This project follows a monorepo structure where each root folder corresponds to a different .NET C# Solution.
-Additionally, each root folder will corresponding to each SOLID principle.
+Additionally, each root folder will correspond to each SOLID principle.

 ### S - Single Responsibility Principle
 TBD